Earning College Credit

 Martin Luther King High School started participation in the Riverside City College-College and Career Access Pathway (CCAP) agreement with Riverside City College beginning with the 2018-2019 school year.
 Students entering the 9th grade have the opportunity to be part of a cohort of students who can earn college credit which will also help to satisfy high school graduation requirements and potentially allow students to earn an associate’s degree while still in high hchool.
 These classes are taught on MLK campus and online.
 Instructional method is determined by RCC each semester.

-This program is NOT: A general medical interest club, a pre-med track, or for students engaging in career exploration.
+The Pre-Nursing Track is not: A general medical interest track, a pre-med track, or for students engaging in medical career exploration.

 Select to expand example course offerings.